nearform/react-patterns-workshop/slides.md

 # Step 3: Exercise 💻

+- Replace the form in the `ToggleModalChallenge` with a button that triggers the modal
+- 💡 You will need to import the `useModal` hook and call it's `toggle` method to open the dialog
 - Instead of directly returning the `ModalContainer` component, surround it in the `createPortal` built-in Higher Order Component (HOC)
 - A div with the id `modal` has been setup already to be used as target DOM element for the modal.
 Check it out in `src/pages/_document.js`